 Understanding SPDR Select Sector Fund - Financial's Unusual Options Activity

-SPDR Select Sector Fund - Financial (NYSE:XLF) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $37.52 following the option alert.
+On Thursday, shares of SPDR Select Sector Fund - Financial (NYSE:XLF) saw unusual options activity.
+After the option alert, the stock price moved up to $37.74.

 - Option Type: SWEEP